cockroachdb/docs/src/current/v21.2/changefeed-sinks.md

 **This feature is [experimental](experimental-features.html).**This feature is subject to change.
 To share feedback and/or issues, contact [Support](https://support.cockroachlabs.com/hc/en-us).
 {{site.data.alerts.end}}

-{% include_cached new-in.html version="v21.2" %} Use a webhook sink to deliver changefeed messages to an arbitrary HTTP endpoint.
+{% include new-in.md version="v21.2" %} Use a webhook sink to deliver changefeed messages to an arbitrary HTTP endpoint.

 Example of a webhook sink URL: